xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_ethercat_tuning/doc/index.rst

     :backlinks: none
     :depth: 3

-This application is demonstrating the use of the tuning mode of SOMANET EtherCat Drive.
+This application demonstrates the use of the tuning mode of SOMANET EtherCat Drive. :ref:`See here for information about tuning. <ethercat_tuning_mode>`
 It allows finding the commutation offset of the motor, tuning of the PID parameters and test the Position, Velocity and Torque controllers.

 .. cssclass:: github